lauslim12/competitive-programming/README.md

 ## TODO
 * Soon, I will make a folder named `implementations` where I store my algorithm implementations.
-* I will also make a folder named `templates` where I template my solutions.
-It will be filled with like `typedef`, `#define` statements, etcetera.

 ## Architecture and Philosophies
 * Strong emphasis on Algorithms and Data Structures.